VinceWilliamsDev/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is created by the browser, combining the HTML, script and style documents.

 2. What is an event?

+    An event represents an action by a user on the page.

 3. What is an event listener?

+    Event listeners are code that wait for events to occur before the code is executed.

 4. Why would we convert a NodeList into an Array?

+    One would widh to convert a NodeList to an Array to gain access to array methods.
+NodeLists are array-like and have a "forEach" method but no map, reduce, etc.

 5. What is a component?

+    A component is a part of a page that contains a single idea within the design of the page.
+Components can be created programatically and dynamically, making for a potentially more interesting web page.

 ### Git Set up